For Authors|For Editors|For Reviewers

 13. Editorial Independence

-Editorial independence dictates that decision to accept or reject a manuscript is based on the scientific merit of the article but not to any other relations for example pressure from the publisher to the journal editor.
-This means that Editor is independent in his/her decision and will not be under pressure of any influential body or organization.
+Editorial independence dictates that the decision to accept or reject a manuscript is based on the scientific merit of the article but not on any other relations for example pressure from the publisher to the Editor.
+This means that the Editor is independent in his/her decision and will not be under the pressure of any influential body or organization.

 Our editorial policy is consistent with the principles of editorial independence presented by the World Association of Medical Editors (WAME).